Free Web space and hosting from fws1.com

 Compounding the problems facing our natural world, the human intelligence "bloom" created a technology of "BIG."

-As humankind's "bigger is better" mind set spread throughout the world, ecosystems began to fall, first in industrialized nations and now in so-called third world countries.
+As humankind's "bigger is better" mind set spread throughout the world, ecosystems began to fall, first in overpopulated regions, then among industrialized nations and now in so-called third world countries.

 Our planet's environmental condition has deteriorated so quickly, in fact, even some otherwise uncaring folks are beginning to take notice.

-As bulldozer brakes squeal a raspy halt to rain forest destruction and parking lot construction, we will do well to help create a "less is more" based mind set and economy.
+As bulldozer brakes squeal a raspy halt to rain forest destruction and parking lot construction, we will do well to help create a "less is more" based mindset and global economy.

 We may or may not suffer the consequences of today's exploitation of our natural world.
 Our flesh, blood, and spiritual descendants will.